sanjay035/sanjay035/README.md

 - 🌱 Used my skills to build a portfolio of projects, eager to apply the same knowledge to real-world business problems.

-- 🔭 I frequently participate in coding contests, learn from mistakes to leverage and improve my problem-solving skills.
-And open to new & exciting challenges.
+- 🔭 I frequently participate in coding contests, learn from mistakes to leverage and improve my problem-solving skills, open to new & exciting challenges.

-Skilled in problem-solving, Data structures, Algorithms, Object Oriented Programming with C++, Java, Python.
+- 💬 Skilled in problem-solving, Data structures, Algorithms, Object Oriented Programming with C++, Java, Python.
+I also contribute at GeeksForGeeks, TowardsDataScience.

-- 💬 Contributing at GeeksForGeeks, TowardsDataScience, AnalyticsVidhya (Medium).

 ### 📫 Connect with me:
 <a href="https://www.linkedin.com/in/sanjayulsha/"><img align="left" alt="SanjayUlsha - LinkedIn" width="30px" src="https://img.icons8.com/color/48/000000/linkedin-circled.png"/></a>